 Traditional Scottish Oatcakes

-Oats are universally associated with Scotland, and breads made with them – called oatcakes – were for centuries a staple not only there but also in Wales, Ireland and northern England.
+Oats are universally associated with Scotland, and breads made with this ancient grain – called oatcakes – were for centuries a staple not only there but also in Wales, Ireland and northern England.
 This recipe will show you how to make traditional Scottish oatcakes.

 Traditional Scottish Oatcakes